How to Transform Inferior Decorating: Identifying and Correcting Decorating Mistakes

 Walk through the room and note the traffic patterns.
 Move the pieces around you find an arrangement that works with the space and with the traffic flow.
 That is, do not block access to other rooms or doors with furniture arrangements or individual pieces.
 You will want to direct traffic while allowing easy access to pathways in, out of, and around the room.

 Consider the purpose of the space as well.
 Are closets or bookshelves accessible?
 Do you have a great view you want to feature?
 (See focal points, below.)
+What about art on the wall, or even stickers?

 However, do not automatically push all furniture against the walls.
 Living room furniture placed around the perimeter of a room does not encourage conversation and can create a cold feeling or ambience.
 A chair without a nearby light source will not become a place to read the latest book by your favorite author or complete your latest craft project.